-2.1 A report was considered by the Executive at its meeting in July this year that set out the purpose of the Corporate Plan, the indicative timeline for its development along with other important background information.
-A link to the report and appendices has been provided here for ease of reference: Executive Reports 15th July, 2021

-- 2.2 A draft Corporate Plan for the Council has been developed and is presented for approval by the Executive as Appendix A. Once endorsed by the Executive, the Corporate Plan will need to be formally adopted by Council in accordance with the Constitution. - 2.3 A set of performance indicators and targets to accompany the Corporate Plan are being developed.
+- 2.1 A report was considered by the Executive at its meeting in July this year that set out the purpose of the Corporate Plan, the indicative timeline for its development along with other important background information.
+References to further background information has been provided at Section 7 of this report. - 2.2 A draft Corporate Plan for the Council has been developed and was presented for approval by the Executive as Appendix A. The Executive endorsed the draft plan at its meeting on 18th November 2021; the Corporate Plan requires formal adoption by Full Council in accordance with the Council's Constitution. - 2.3 A set of performance indicators and targets to accompany the Corporate Plan are being developed.
 It is anticipated that these will be in place, along with a set of targets, prior to April 2022.
 These will be regularly reported to Executive and will be important in gauging the success of the delivery of the plan.
-The targets will be further developed as the Council better understands its baseline and comparative performance. - 2.4 Feedback from a public consultation has been provided as Appendix B. The consultation has shown strong support for the vision, values, key commitments, and priorities set out in the draft Corporate Plan. - 2.5 The draft Corporate Plan was considered by the Executive Advisory Panels whilst in development.
+The targets will be further developed as the Council better understands its baseline and comparative performance position.

+- 2.4 Feedback from a public consultation has been provided as Appendix B. The consultation has shown strong support for the vision, values, key commitments, and priorities set out in the draft Corporate Plan. - 2.5 The draft Corporate Plan was considered by the Executive Advisory Panels whilst in development.
 The cross-party Executive Advisory Panels played a valuable role in the development of the draft Corporate Plan.
 Much of the feedback has been taken on board.
-Some of the feedback will be more relevant when more detailed service plans are developed. - 2.6 This is the Council's first Corporate Plan.
+Some of the feedback will be more relevant when more detailed service and action plans are developed. - 2.6 This is the Council's first Corporate Plan.
 Events of the last two years have shown the need to be flexible and responsive to change.
 It is envisaged that the Corporate Plan will further develop to help both the Council and North Northamptonshire face the challenges of the future.